tamara-bain/CrowdMotionCapture/Documentation/README.md

 CrowdTracking.py or OBJCrowdTracking.py and displays the recorded data in a 3D enviroment.

-The two versions of the program are:

 LittleWalkingPeople.exe

-LittleWalkingPeople_FixedCamera.exe

-Note these programs were ran and tested on Windows 7 with Unity 5 installed.
+Note this program was ran and tested on Windows 7 with Unity 5 installed.

+#### Instructions

+When running LittleWalkingPeople.exe you will first be asked what file you wish to load.
+After you select the file the program will begin playing.

+You are able to move the camera around using the mouse and keyboard.

+Mouse: Look
+w: move forward
+s: move backward
+a: straf left
+d: straf right
+q: move up
+e: move down

+You can restart the animation at any time by pressing the space bar.
+If you wish to quit the application simply press the escape key.